 4PLs don’t own assets

 Not always the case, but most 4PLs do not own or lease assets.
 Instead, they coordinate transportation, warehousing, and shipping services with other logistics companies.
 A 4PL works with other vendors, including a 3PL, to find ways to optimize the customer’s supply chain.

 Differences between a 3PL vs a 4PL

 When ecommerce businesses outsource fulfillment to a 3PL, they work directly with their 3PL partner who manages the entire fulfillment process.
-Ecommerce businesses outsource fulfillment to a 3PL company so they can eliminate managing a warehouse and spend less time tracking inventory, packing boxes, and shipping orders.
+Ecommerce businesses outsource fulfillment to a single 3PL partner so they can eliminate managing a warehouse and spend less time tracking inventory, packing boxes, and shipping orders.